 2) Other Men and Women May Not Give You the Respect You Seek

 In our status-conscious world, being a stay-at-home dad is still an anomaly.
-Unless you’ve built a company or made a fortune, few people—both men and women—will give you much respect.
+Unless you’ve built a company or already reached the pinnacle of success in your field, few people—both men and women—will give you much respect.
 They might be polite to your face, but that doesn’t mean they’ll invite you into their social circles.

 Among working men, there’s often a lingering belief that men should be the primary breadwinners.
 As a result, they may view your role with confusion, skepticism, or quiet judgment.